pcornier/1pCPU/readme.md

-This is my entry for a one page 8bit CPU in MyHDL.
+A small 8bit CPU in MyHDL.

 ![gtkwave](screenshot.png)